 There is also an identifier in the top corner of the notice that is either “CP” followed by a number or “Letter” followed by a number.
 Examples: CP2000 or Letter 531.
-The IRS has a standard form letter for each type of tax problem.
-This identifier allows your tax professional to quickly identify the issue at hand and your options for resolving it.
-If you’d like to do more research on your own, this is the identifier you should search for online.
+You can scroll down to see a list of IRS notices and letters or use the search function.

 Additional Information to Look for in IRS Notices and Letters

 There are a few more things to look for at the top of your notice.